How to Apply for Departmental Honors

 There are five steps to honors applications:

-1. Request a Calculation of Your Grade Point Average
+1. Request a form for a Calculation of Your Grade Point Average

-- Write to email@example.com to request the calculation of your GPA
+- Write to firstname.lastname@example.org to request the form for calculation of your GPA

 - The form will be sent to you as an email attachment